Can you earn money while on maternity leave? Rules for new mums explained

 If you’re pregnant and working, you’ll be entitled to maternity pay when you take time off to have your baby.
 When planning your finances for when you have a baby, it's important to understand how maternity pay is calculated so you know when and how you will get paid.
 But you may find it's not enough to see you through your maternity leave.

-For many people, surviving on maternity pay will mean your finances are stretched thin.
+For many people, surviving on maternity pay will mean your finances are stretched thin and leaving you at the mercy of the motherhood penalty in your later life.
 But you might be able to earn some extra money by doing certain types of work during your maternity leave.
 But you need to make sure you stay within the rules, or you could risk losing your maternity pay.

 Head of personal finance at investment company AJ Bell, Laura Suter says: “Parents who want to take on extra work or work a second job while they are on parental leave need to make sure they’ve checked out the rules, otherwise they risk breaching them and losing their maternity pay.